Big Fat Liar: Plot

-Jason and his best friend, Kaylee, discover Marty has plagiarized Jason's essay into a film when they see a theatrical trailer.
-They fly to Los Angeles while their parents are out of town for the weekend and sneak into Marty's studio office to request that Marty confess to his parents, but he purposefully burns Jason's essay and calls security to remove them.
-Angered, the two plot to inconvenience him until he confesses.
-Marty's former limo driver and struggling actor, Frank Jackson, agrees to help.
-Jason and Kaylee sabotage Marty through pranks such as dying his skin blue via his swimming pool and his hair orange via his shampoo.
-They also superglue his headset to his ear; trick him into going to a child's birthday party, where the children mistake him for the hired clown and attack him; and tamper with his car's controls.
-Marty's car is also rear-ended by a cranky elderly woman into a monster truck owned by the Masher, a wrestler, who destroys it.
+During the Summer, Jason and his platonic friend, Kaylee, go to the movies together where a teaser trailer for "Big Fat Liar" is shown.
+After failing to convince Jason's parents (who still don't believe Jason), they fly to Los Angeles while their parents are out of town for the weekend and sneak into Marty's studio office to demand that Marty confess to Jason's parents, but he refuses, purposefully burns Jason's essay, and calls security to remove them.
+Angered, the teens plot to inconvenience Marty until he confesses.
+Marty's former limo driver and struggling actor Frank Jackson agrees to help.

+Jason and Kaylee sabotage Marty through pranks such as dyeing his skin blue via his swimming pool and his hair orange via his shampoo.
+They also superglue his headset to his ear, trick him into going to a child's birthday party, where the children mistake him for the hired clown and attack him, and tamper with his car's controls, which causes it to malfunction.
+Marty's car is also rear-ended by a cranky elderly woman into a monster truck owned by a wrestler, the Masher, who destroys it.
+These pranks cause Marty to miss both of his appointments with Universal Pictures president Marcus Duncan.
+He has plans to produce Big Fat Liar with the studio, but Marcus, seeing the commercial and critical failure of Whitaker and Fowl, refuses to approve the budget; Jason offers to help Marty in exchange for his confession to his parents.

-Marty plans to produce Big Fat Liar with Universal Pictures, but new president Marcus Duncan, seeing the commercial and critical failure of Whitaker and Fowl, declines to approve the budget, so Jason agrees to help Marty in exchange for his confession to his parents.
-With Jason's advice, Marty makes a successful presentation and gets the film approved by Universal, but Marty subsequently betrays Jason and calls security to remove him and Kaylee again.
-Marty's abused assistant, Monty Kirkham, offers to help Jason and Kaylee expose him.
-They rally Marty's other tormented employees, while Jason calls his parents to tell them the truth about the weekend.
+With Jason's advice, Marty makes a successful presentation and gets the film approved, but Marcus warns him that any more problems will result in Universal pulling the plug and ending Marty's career.
+He subsequently betrays Jason by breaking his promise and calls security to remove him and Kaylee again.
+Having had enough of his abuse, Marty's assistant and aspiring producer Monty Kirkham offers to help them expose him, rallying Marty's other tormented employees, while Jason calls his parents to tell them the truth about the weekend.